 During this stage, we will continue to engage widely with our communities and partners, establish robust programme management and set up an Implementation Executive arrangement in order to progress implementation quickly and confidently.

-2. Transition

-We will establish

-workstreams to ensure

-leadership, teams and

-infrastructure are in

-place, before formal
+2. Transition We will establish infrastructure are in place, before formal

-go-live and elections.